EvanGyori/PathfindingFinal/README.md

 ## Acknowledgements
 [Introduction to A*](https://theory.stanford.edu/~amitp/GameProgramming/AStarComparison.html)
-Used to learn the A* pathfinding algorithm rules and specifics.
+<p>Used to learn the A* pathfinding algorithm rules and specifics.

 ## Project Requirements (kept for my reference)